dccuchile/wefe/doc/create_metric.rst

 If you would like to contribute your metric, please follow the conventions, document everything, create specific tests for the metric and make a pull request to the project github.
 We would really appreciate it!

+You can visit the Contribute section for more information.